Aiche-H/WEB_15_group_3_project/README.md

 ### **Venus-projekti:**

-* Prototyypin kehitys on alkuvaiheessa, mutta olen jo luonut [mainitse jo toteutetut osat].
+* Prototyypin kehitys on alkuvaiheessa.
-* Tavoitteena on rakentaa prototyyppi, joka [mainitse prototyypin tavoitteet, esim. toimii pohjana tulevalle sovellukselle, esittelee konseptia].